 - A CNC lathe with live tooling, and one laser cutting machine

 McAfee was one of the first to notice the increased popularity of the unibody design in automotive engineering.
 In the 1970s through the 2000s, when increased fuel economy standards paved the way for lighter, more fuel-efficient cars, many manufacturers strayed from the body-on-frame style and began building the chassis and body as one.
-MTD was quick to offer new tooling and full replacement support for this new style of manufacturing.
+McAfee Tool & Die was quick to offer new tooling and full replacement support for this new style of manufacturing.

 McAfee recently produced a punch form block, one of the many die components in unibody manufacturing.
 This form block, machined from a solid piece of steel, mates with another tool to form sheet metal with high accuracy.
 The forms then act as tooling in form dies to stamp the parts that make up the automotive frame.
 Plant Manager Joseph Lysiak says, “This is a very hard piece to build because there’s nothing straight.
 Everything is angles and curves, but it all must be so accurate because we don’t have that frame rail underneath.
 All the parts must fit and match perfectly.”